MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storagereplica/Set-SRPartnership.md

 The **Set-SRPartnership** cmdlet modifies a replication partnership between two existing replication groups.
 You can use this cmdlet to add replicated volumes.
 You can also change the direction of replication which makes a source volume into a destination volume.

+> [!NOTE]
+> The **Compression** parameter is currently in PREVIEW beginning with TODO: 2022-08
+> Cumulative Update for Microsoft server operating system version 21H2 for x64-based Systems
+> ([KB5016693](https://support.microsoft.com/help/5016693)).
+Some information relates to prerelease
+> product that may be substantially modified before it's released.
+Microsoft makes no warranties,
+> express or implied, with respect to the information provided here.

 ## EXAMPLES